agnsal/kobukiROSindigo/README.md

 # kobukiROSindigo
-A kobuki robot ROS package (for both Gazebo and physical robot).
+A kobuki robot ROS package (for both Gazebo and physical robot) that uses SWI-Prolog to take decisions.

 ## Instructions:
 1. **Install SWI-Prolog:** \